batocera-linux/batocera.linux/batocera-Changelog.md

 ### Fixed

 ### Changed / Improved
+- Raspberry Pi4 now uses LabWC
+- Raspberry Pi4 now uses the latest Mesa3D drivers
+- Removed Libretro-Puae2021
 ### Updated
+- CDogs to 2.4.0
+- Libretro-Arduous to April 21st, 2026 build
+- Libretro-Hatari to April 21st, 2026 build
+- Libretro-HatariB to February 14th, 2026 build
+- Libretro-PC88 to April 21st, 2026 build
+- Libretro-PC98 to May 9th, 2026 build
+- Libretro-PCSX to May 15th, 2026 build
+- Libretro-PD777 to May 16th, 2026 build
+- Libretro-Picodrive to April 2nd, 2026 build
+- Libretro-Prboom to May 4th, 2026 build
+- Libretro-PS2 to May 14th, 2026 build
+- Libretro-PUAE to May 12th, 2026 build
+- Libretro-PX68k to April 21st, 2026 build
+- Libretro-ScummVM to May 5th, 2026 build
+- Libretro-SuperBrosWar to December 12th, 2025 build
+- Libretro-VitaQuake2 to April 10th, 2026 build
+- Mupen64Plus-Core to March 30th, 2026 build
+- OpenMSX to Release 21
+- OpenJK to May 13th, 2026 build
+- Python Pyxel to May 9th, 2026 build
+- Tsugaru to v20251206
+- VKQuake to 1.34.1
 ### System
+- Buildroot to 2026.05.x with supporting package & toolchain updates
+- FAudio to 26.05
+- LabWC to 0.9.7
+- Mesa3D to 26.1.0

 # 2026/05/08 - batocera.linux 43 - Glasswing
 ### Special Notes